 The degreaser we’ve been drinking for years

-Trichloroethylene (TCE) has been used for at least 100 years, and is still in use, despite long-standing evidence of how easily it spreads and of its connection to disease.
+Trichloroethylene (TCE) has been used for at least 100 years and is still in use, despite long-standing evidence of its easy spread and connection to disease.

 TCE was widely used as a solvent in industrial, consumer, medical and military settings.
 Its use peaked in the 1970s when two pounds per American were manufactured annually and used to remove paint, correct typing mistakes, clean engines and anesthetize patients.

-And, up until the 1970s it was even used in the process to decaffeinate coffee!
+And, until the 1970s, it was even used in the process to decaffeinate coffee.

-Currently, it’s still popular as a solvent for degreasing metal parts and used in the manufacture of a variety of products including wood finished, adhesives and paint and stain removers.
+Currently, it remains popular as a solvent for degreasing metal parts and is used in the manufacture of a variety of products, including wood finishes, adhesives, and paint and stain removers.
 It’s also still the primary solvent used to dry clean fabrics in the U.S.

 But the most likely way you’d be exposed to TCE without knowing is through your tap water.
-TCE breaks down better in air, so in soil, it can easily pass through to groundwater, which then becomes the water coming out of your tap that you may drink and use for cooking.
+TCE breaks down more readily in air, so in soil, it can easily pass through to groundwater, which then becomes the water that comes out of your tap and may be used for drinking and cooking.

-And over the last fifty years or so, research in mice has shown how easily TCE enters both the brain and body tissue…
+Over the last fifty years or so, research in mice has demonstrated how easily TCE enters both the brain and body tissue…

 Recent research and recommendations